torvalds/linux/Documentation/media/uapi/v4l/pixfmt-rgb.rst

     \endgroup

-.. note:: Bit 7 is the most significant bit.
+.. yeste:: Bit 7 is the most significant bit.

 The usage and value of the alpha bits (a) in the ARGB and ABGR formats (collectively referred to as alpha formats) depend on the device type